 Above: 70% of Australian household wealth is tied to household values.

-- Financial assets of households, like superannuation, equities, and cash deposits increased by 0.7% (down from 3.3% in March) — largely due to strong share market performance.
+- Financial assets of households, like super, equities, and cash deposits increased by 3.7% (up from 0.3% in March) - largely due to strong share market performance, and end-of-year voluntary super deposits.

 - Lower-income earners, for whom home ownership and investing are less realistic, are losing more and more ground as inflation and higher rates persist.